Florida A&M University: History

 On October 3, 1887, the State Normal College for Colored Students began classes, and became a land-grant college four years later when it received $7,500 under the Second Morrill Act, and its name was changed to State Normal and Industrial College for Colored Students.
 However, it was not an official institution of higher learning until the 1905 Buckman Act, which transferred control from the Department of Education to the Board of Control, creating what was the foundation for the modern Florida A&M University.
 This same act is responsible for the creation of the University of Florida and Florida State University from their previous institutions.
-In 1909, the name of the college was once again changed, to Florida Agricultural and Mechanical College for Negroes, and in 1953 the name was finally changed to Florida Agricultural and Mechanical University.
+In 1909, the name of the college was once again changed, to Florida Agricultural and Mechanical College for Negroes (FAMC), and in 1953 the name was finally changed to Florida Agricultural and Mechanical University.
 Florida A&M is the only surviving publicly funded historically black college or university in the state of Florida.
-(Twelve publicly-funded junior colleges serving primarily the African-American population of Florida existed for different periods between 1949 and 1966.)
+(Twelve publicly funded junior colleges serving primarily the African-American population of Florida existed for different periods between 1949 and 1966.)

 In 1923, there was a student strike that led to the destruction of multiple campus buildings.
 The strike was a response to Governor Cary A. Hardee's attempts to eliminate the liberal arts program at the university and convert it to a purely vocational school.
 Hardee believed that a more educated black populace would be more likely to leave the state, which would negatively impact Florida's economy, and thus believed it was necessary to prevent African-American Floridians from being able to access non-vocational education.
 The conflict led to the resignation of university president Nathan B. Young, which in turn sparked a student protest that burned down multiple campus buildings.
 Ultimately, the liberal arts program was restored after the end of Hardee's term and the appointment of J. R. E. Lee as the fourth president of the university.